-For those children who do not attend our Nursery there are planned opportunities to have visits to Reception before term begins.
-We also encourage parents/carers to liaise with school staff and their current nursery provision if they think their child may need extra visits or a visit in their current setting from Reception staff
+For those children who do not attend our Nursery there is a planned visit to Reception before term begins.
+We also encourage parents/carers to liaise with school staff and their current nursery provision if they think their child may need a visit in their current setting from Reception staff.